AIDASoft/podio/doc/userdata.md

-# Writing extra data outside an EDM
+# Writing extra data outside the EDM
 In some cases it can be necessary to write some additional data that can not (yet) be stored in the EDM.
 PODIO offers a possibility to store such extra *user data* via the `podio::UserDataCollection`.
 It gives the user access to a